-Guidance counselors, special-education teachers, and other student-support services (which typically cost up to about \$800 per student in a traditional setting) cannot be ignored when considering the costs of online learning.
+Guidance counselors, special education teachers, and other student-support services (which typically cost up to about \$800 per student in a traditional setting) cannot be ignored when considering the costs of online learning.
 At blended schools, these additional costs (mostly labor) are more easily aligned to the regular school day.
 At virtual schools, these support services can be significant expenses that require in-person visits.

-Student-support Services in the Virtual Model.
-Studentsupport services are often overlooked in virtual-school cost models, but they can be a significant expense when factoring in the appropriate teacher- and counselor-support ratios and the associated travel costs for live support.
-In addition to teachers, guidance counselors and special-education teachers have a critical role within all schools (online and otherwise).
-Some virtual schools have sought to reduce expenses by combining roles (i.e., requiring principals and/or teachers to play guidance roles in addition to their traditional roles), though limited data are available on the efficacy of the various models.
+Student-support Services in the Virtual Model

+Student-support services are often overlooked in virtual-school cost models, but they can be a significant expense when factoring in the appropriate support ratios (counselors or teachers to students) and the associated travel costs for live support.
+Guidance counselors and special education teachers have a critical role within all schools (online and otherwise).
+Some virtual schools have sought to reduce expenses by combining roles (i.e., principals or teachers playing guidance roles as well), though limited data are available on the efficacy of the various models.
 The cost estimate we provide for virtual-school student supports is similar to the average for a traditional school, at roughly \$800 per student per year, although it certainly varies depending on the student populations served.
-Although, in reality, many virtual schools provide student-support services at lower cost, this figure is representative of school models that are investing in meaningful levels of student supports to ensure the development of the entire student.
+In reality, although many virtual schools provide student-support services at lower cost, this figure is representative of school models that are investing in meaningful levels of student supports to ensure the development of the entire student.
 We expect to observe continued innovation in the area of student supports in the short and long term.

-Student-support Services in the Blended Model.
-Studentsupport services at blended schools are also likely to be in line with traditional support costs.
+Student-support Services in the Blended Model

+Student-support services at blended schools are also likely to cost about the same as traditional support.
 We have assumed an estimate of approximately \$800 per pupil, similar to the virtual-school costs described above.
-Although blended-school models often find innovative ways to reallocate resources, given the current state of the field, we have not assumed a reduction in studentsupport services.
+Blended-school models often find innovative ways to reallocate resources, but given the current state of the field, we have not assumed a reduction in student-support services.
 Again, this is an area where we expect to see ongoing innovation.